thaikolja/discord-cocobot/README.md

 /transliterate text: "ห้องน้ำอยู่ที่ไหน"
 ```

-**Returns:** "🇺🇸 hông-náam yùu thîi-năi"
+**Returns:** "🇺🇸 hông-náam yùu thîi-năi"[^4]

 ---

 ## 🛠️ Installation

-In order to keep cocobot running on your Discord server, a web server with root access and feel comfortable with Bash commands **is required**.
-These steps assume that you're running Debian or Ubuntu and have experience in using SSH.
+To keep @cocobot running on your Discord server, you need a web server with root access and experience with Bash commands. **These steps assume you're running Debian or Ubuntu and have SSH experience**.

-1. Log in into your server's command line interface as user with root privileges.
+1. Log into your server's command line interface as a user with root privileges.
    1. If you don't have it yet, install Git via `sudo apt-get install git`

-2. For security reasons, you'd want to create a new user who belongs to a group that only has permissions to run the bot (note that both, the user and the group have the same name):
+2. For security reasons, you'd want to create a new user who belongs to a group that only has permission to run the bot (note that both the user and the group have the same name):
    1. Create group: `sudo groupapp discord-bot`

    2. Create user: `sudo useradd -m -g discord-bot discord-bot`

-3. Change (`cd`) into the newly created home directory, which would be `/home/discord-bot` and use `git clone https://gitlab.com/thaikolja/discord-cocobot.git .` to download the source code into your bot directory[^1].
+3. Change (`cd`) into the newly created home directory, which would be `/home/discord-bot,` and use `git clone https://gitlab.com/thaikolja/discord-cocobot.git .` to download the source code into your bot directory[^1].
 4. Change the permissions of the entire folder and files to match your user and group name: `sudo chown -R discord-bot:discord-bot .` (Don't leave the `.` away)
 5. Install all packages needed for installing the Discord bot: `sudo apt-get update && sudo apt-get install python3 python3-pip`
 6. To not depend on the OS' Python version, you need to create a virtual environment.
 In the root folder of your bot, run `python -m venv venv` to create one.
 Use `source venv/bin/activate` to switch into the environment.
 7. Install all dependencies via `pip install -r requirements.txt`.
 8. Copy the invisible file `.env.example` and rename it to `.env` via `cp .env.example .env`.
-Fill out the API keys and tokens[^2] which you can find via a simple Google search:
+Fill out the API keys and tokens[^2], which you can find via a simple Google search:
    1. `DISCORD_BOT_TOKEN`=your_discord_bot_token

    2. `WEATHERAPI_API_KEY`=your_weatherapi_key